 A conservative value to use as a solar panel’s generating capacity is 10 watts/sq. ft.
-This represents a panel conversion efficiency of about 12%, which is typical.
+This value represents a panel conversion efficiency of about 12 percent, which is typical.
 This means that for every kW you generate, you need about 100 sq. ft. of solar panels.
 If the sun shone 24 hours a day, you could put up 100 sq. ft. of panels and have enough energy to power the average home.

-If your utility company allows you to have net metering — that is, they supply you with a special meter that will spin backwards when you generate more electricity than you use — your annual bill can average out at zero.
+If your utility company allows you to have net metering — that is, they supply you with a special meter that will spin backward when you generate more electricity than you use — your annual bill can average out at zero.
 Because of shorter days in the winter, you’ll likely be a net purchaser of electricity in that season and a net producer in the summer months.
 A grid-tied system like this is different than off-grid systems used in remote locations with no electrical service; those require batteries, which can significantly increase overall system costs.